Patrick Anderson (assemblyman): Early life

+American Revolutionary War

-Patrick was captain of a company of Chester County men who served in the French and Indian War.
+Anderson was captain of a company of Chester County men who served in the French and Indian War.

-At the time of the Revolution, Patrick was serving on Anthony Wayne's first Chester County Committee of Safety.
-The Assembly sent a Captain's Commission to him, and, although an older man, being 55 at the time, Patrick accepted it, called together his old soldiers, and the entire company of fifty-six men enlisted.
+At the time of the Revolution, Anderson was serving on Anthony Wayne's first Chester County Committee of Safety.
+The Assembly sent a Captain's Commission to him, and, although an older man, being 55 at the time, he accepted it, called together his old soldiers, and the entire company of fifty-six men enlisted.
 His company was known as the Chester County Minute Men of 1775.
-Patrick paid for and outfitted his entire company but was never compensated by the Continental Congress, and lost half of his farm, which he had mortgaged to a neighbor.
+Anderson paid for and outfitted his entire company but was never compensated by the Continental Congress, and lost half of his farm, which he had mortgaged to a neighbor.